 There are disadvantages to the serverless architecture, of course — there is no silver bullet.

-• You can't store the state in the serverless application, you can’t use global variables, you can’t store anything on the hard disk.
+- You can't store the state in the serverless application, you can’t use global variables, and you can’t store anything on the hard disk.
 Technically it’s possible, but it doesn’t make sense and goes against the concept itself.
-You can only use external things — external database, external cache, external storage, etc. Thanks to this, there are no problems with horizontal scaling when there is a huge load of incoming requests.
+You can only use external things — external databases, external cache, external storage, etc. Thanks to this, there are no problems with horizontal scaling when there is a huge load of incoming requests.

 AWS Serverless Application Model